 Because, though it was stressful at times, it’s also incredibly satisfying to be actually and completely done with decorating a room!
 Normally my rooms start off with a bang, and then I get busy and they get left in the dust, half-finished (I’m talking to you master bedroom!)
 Or, I run out of money, or I can’t find something to finish the room and I move on, or other house expenses/repairs take priority…. there are a dozen reasons why most of my house stands at a sort of half mast of decorating!

-So to say I’m excited about how the office turned out is a bit of an understatement.
+So to say I’m excited about how the home office makeover turned out is a bit of an understatement.
 I’m beyond thrilled with it, and I can’t wait to share it with you!
 So here we go…..